blinkelys/backend-generator-v2/README.md

 To use this project, you will need to have Node.js installed on your computer.
 Once you have Node.js installed, you can run npm install express-backend-generator to install the project.

 # Usage
-When the project is installed, you can run the command ´´´npx create-express-backend´´´ to generate the necessary code for your backend.
+When the project is installed, you can run the command `npx create-express-backend` to generate the necessary code for your backend.
 This will create a new folder with the name of your project, and inside that folder, you will find the necessary files to get started.

 # Features
 ## Multi Lauage Support